Aronso/aronfrye.me/README.md

 ## Hi, everyone! 👋🏼

 My name is Aron.
-I am 18 years old & a student who loves computersience, as well as computersiencethe outdoors,to learn about nature.
+I am 18 years old & a student who loves computer science, as well as the outdoors, learning about nature.
 I live near Nottuln.

 ### A few highlights